Identification Cards and Stories

 Step 4: When discussion day arrives, be an active part of the discussion.
 Be willing to ask and answer questions.
 Be willing to listen to the viewpoints of others, especially those who don’t agree with you.
 You must contribute significantly to the discussion by adding your own thoughts — not just agree with the ideas of others

 Quarter 2 Book: The Hobbit - J.R.R.
 Tolkien

-Fantasy – An unexpected journey takes the main character far out of his comfort zone as he meets unexpected creatures and faces daunting challenges.
+Fantasy - Journey takes the main character far our of his comfort zone to meet unexpected creatures and face daunting challenges.